“Change might not be fast and it isn’t always easy. But with time and effort, almost any habit can be reshaped.”

-This was a surprising result considering that babies are born with blank slates.
-They don’t have the strong connections adults have.
+This surprising result considers that babies are born with blank slates and don’t have the strong connections adults have.
 However, adult brains prune away connections between neurons that don’t get used and build up connections that get used more often.
 It is a biological change that leads to skill development.

 Are you with me?
-This may mean that synaptic pruning could lead to building new habits.
+It may mean that synaptic pruning could lead to building new habits.

-Habit stacking is related to implementation intention, created by BJ Fogg, it is a pairing a new habit (you desire) with a current habit (you have).
-You are using habits that already exist and adding a new behavior.
-Using this method increases the likelihood you’ll stick with a habit by stacking new behavior on an existing one.
+Habit stacking is related to implementation intention, created by BJ Fogg.
+It is a pairing a new habit (you desire) with current practice (you have).
+You are using patterns that already exist and adding new behavior.
+Using this method increases the likelihood of sticking with a habit by stacking new behavior on an existing one.